vitessio/website/content/en/blog/2022-06-01-lfx-experience-spring-term-2022.md

 After merging of the JSON PRs, I worked on introducing the parsing support for partitions and subpartitions.
 At that time, the support was partial and my task was to fully support them.
 I was able to implement the parser changes and created the [PR](https://github.com/vitessio/vitess/pull/10127).
 This was followed by PR for [subpartition](https://github.com/vitessio/vitess/pull/10232).

 In my last month, I worked on adding the parsing support for Window functions and Regex Expression functions in Vitess.
 These two PRs were big changes and took almost 20-25 days to complete.
 There were some discussions, the best option for a particular case and code changes.
-Finally, I was able to complete the PRs.
-At the time of writing the blog, the PRs are still open(waiting to be merged).
+Finally, I was able to complete the PRs and these were merged at the end of the term.

 ## Wrap Up